-- (c) The investments accounted for using the equity method, ARGO INTERNATIONAL CORPORATION and M-Power Information Co., Ltd., were valued based on the financial statements audited by independent auditors appointed by the respective companies. - C. The Company is the single largest shareholder of ARGO INTERNATIONAL CORPORATION and M-Power Information Co., Ltd. with a 34.83% and 23.04% equity interest, respectively.
-As the Company has no current ability to direct the relevant activities of ARGO INTERNATIONAL CORPORATION and M-Power Information Co., Ltd., the Company has no control, but only has significant influence, over the investees.
+- (c) The investments accounted for using the equity method, ARGO INTERNATIONAL CORPORATION and M-POWER INFORMATION CO., LTD., were valued based on the financial statements audited by other auditors appointed by the respective companies. - (d) The Company's material associate M-POWER INFORMATION CO., LTD., has quoted market prices.
+As of December 31, 2022, the fair value was \$155,012. - C. The Company is the single largest shareholder of ARGO INTERNATIONAL CORPORATION and M-POWER INFORMATION CO., LTD. with a 33.88% and 19.74% equity interest, respectively.
+As the Company has no current ability to direct the relevant activities of ARGO INTERNATIONAL CORPORATION and M-POWER INFORMATION CO., LTD., the Company has no control, but only has significant influence, over the investee. - D. On June 6, 2022 and October 1, 2021, the Company participated in the capital increase of the associate by cash amounting to \$2,960 and \$7,047, respectively, and the Company subscribed 295,970 shares and 414,549 shares, respectively.
+The Company adjusted capital surplus of (\$147) and (\$132), respectively as the Company did not subcribe to the capital increase proportionately to its equity interest. - E. The Company adjusted capital surplus of \$15,969 as the Company did not participate in the capital increase of the associate on December 12, 2022.